deepinsight/insightface/challenges/cvpr23-fas-wild/README.md

 ### Download

-All users can obtain and use this dataset and its subsets only after signing the Agreement and sending it to the official data chair.
+All users can obtain and use this dataset and its subsets only after signing the Agreement and sending it to the official data chair via e-mail ``wangdong#moredian.com``.

 ### Data Collection